 To automatically save screenshots and screen recordings to your Dropbox account on a Mac or Windows computer:

-How to choose if screenshots and screen recordings save to your business or personal account
+How to choose if screenshots and screen recordings save to your team or personal account

 Can I save screenshots to Dropbox on a mobile device?